-- Most surgeons will require patients to quit smoking prior to weight loss surgery - Alcohol use after weight loss surgery can cause serious problems surgeons can assist by giving tools to help patients stop smoking.
+- Most surgeons will require patients to quit smoking prior to weight loss surgery - Alcohol use after weight loss surgery can cause serious problems

+Patients who have chosen to undergo a major surgical procedure to make themselves healthier need to quit smoking for the rest of their life.
+However, quitting can be very difficult and primary doctors and surgeons can assist by giving tools to help patients stop smoking.
 Most bariatric surgery programs will require patients to stop all nicotine products before surgery.
 This is because tobacco use can cause multiple problems besides just lung cancer.
 Nicotine use worsens the body's ability to heal from surgery, and puts patients at risk for heart attack, pneumonia and blood clots immediately after surgery.